bimbipsubteam/bimbip-stremio/docs/guide/8-Configuration-QA.md

 ---
 layout: guide
-title: "❓ Configuration Q&A"
+title: "❓ Ngọn Đồi Toàn Tri"
 ---

-# ❓ Configuration Q&A
+# ❓ Ngọn Đồi Toàn Tri

 I am including this section for anyone who has any additional questions or is encountering any common issues.
 Most of this is already in the guide, but a lot of you skip them :), so I have extracted them here for you to find answers quickly: